coreybruyere/530-framework/README.md

 `– application.css.scss  # primary Sass file
 ```

-###this template has six main ingredients.
+###This template has six main ingredients.
 ####**1.
 Application.css.scss**
-- This section serves 2 purposes.
+- This section serves two purposes.
 * It imports all files from each folder.
 * It has a **Shame** section for quick fixes, hacks, and other questionable techniques.
 Be sure to fix them later.

 #### **2. Libs**
-This section contains a **libs-override** file.
-Any overrides to Bootstrap or other library or vendor variables should be made in this file to prevent unnecessary overwriting.
+* **libs-override**  Any overrides to Bootstrap or other library or vendor variables should be made in this file to prevent unnecessary overwriting.

 #### **3. Helpers**
 * **Settings** - @font-face and global variables
 * **Helpers** - Extends, Functions, Mixins

-#### **3. Core** -  There are five core components.
+#### **3. Core** -  There are three core components.
 * **Normalize** - Normalize reset file
 * **Base** - Base-level tags (body, p, nav ul li, etc.)
 * **Typography** - Base-level typography (colors, fonts).